 If you looked up how to solve a behaviour problem you would find the range of options consisted of different types of punishment.
 Worryingly, there are all kinds of discussions about which implements to use (throw chains, keys, booby traps, sprays, one’s hands), where on the dog’s body to strike him (on the muzzle, the backside, under the chin so he doesn't see it coming, on the part of his body that committed the “crime”), and what sort of collar to put around the dog’s neck in order to deliver pain or a correction efficiently.

 We can teach any behaviour that we want the dog to do and change behaviour that we don’t want.
 We do not have to punish the dog.
 We just need to know how to make the right behaviour rewarding enough that the dog will choose to do that behaviour instead of an inappropriate one.

 We capture wanted behaviours and reward them.

 We do not lure or coax dogs to do what we want.

 Punishment does not teach a dog what he should be doing instead.
 If you are using punishment methods to train your dog, he may become fearful, distrustful, or aggressive, which will only lead to more behaviour problems.

 Never use physical punishment that involves some level of discomfort or pain, which may cause your dog to bite to defend itself or become distrustful of you.

-The Four Cs.
+The Five Cs.

 C- Calm – we encourage calm so that dogs will be able to concentrate, learn, think and feel good